Chapter 9. Connection Points

 details on COM enumerator initialization.

-pointer, although it would be a
+The pEnum pointer is a CComEnumConnectionPoints pointer, although it would be a

-bit better if it were declared as a CComObject<CComEnumConnectionPoints>
+bit better if it were declared as a CComObject<CComEnumConnectionPoints> pointerbecause that’s what it actually is.
+Regardless, EnumConnectionPoints must return an IEnumConnectionPoints pointer, not pEnum itself,

-so it queries the enumerator (via pEnum
+so it queries the enumerator (via pEnum) for the

 appropriate interface pointer and returns the pointer.

-method is quite
+The FindConnectionPoint method is quite

 straightforward.
-After the usual initial error checking, FindConnectionPoint
+After the usual initial error checking, FindConnectionPoint uses the connection map to calculate

-interface pointer to each connection
+an IConnectionPoint interface pointer to each connection

 point in the connectable object.
 Using the interface pointer, it